SEND and Inclusion

 Our Learning Support Assistants provide flexible, high-quality support for our students.
 They have extensive experience and training on supporting students with SEND and work closely with staff across the College.
 They deliver support to small groups and individuals and adapt their approaches to the changing needs of the learner.

 Our Learning Mentors will help you to look at situations through a process of reflection to identify gaps in your learning and other barriers to your success.
 They can help you with practical things such as study skills or sometimes the support is for less tangible things such as finding your inner motivation, dealing with worries, and identifying what success means to you.

-The ALS Team have been trained by Mental Health England, they have an in-depth understanding of mental health and the factors that can affect wellbeing along with practical skills to spot the triggers and signs of mental health issues.
+The Additional Learning Support Team have been trained by Mental Health England, they have an in-depth understanding of mental health and the factors that can affect well-being along with practical skills to spot the triggers and signs of mental health issues.

-The MoodMaster Programme is an upbeat approach to working on your emotional wellbeing.
-It is for ANYONE who might be struggling with low wellbeing.
-The programme can help you learn more about yourself and will teach you a number of simple techniques that can help you manage your well-being.
+The MoodMaster Programme is an upbeat approach to working on your emotional well-being.
+It is for ANYONE who might be struggling with low well-being.
+The programme can help you learn more about yourself and will teach you simple techniques that can help you manage your well-being.
 Click here for more information.